-Historical and 2019 analytical results for mine water (LW-001), and retort water (LW-Retort and LW-LM), are shown in Tables 9 and 10, respectively.
+Historical and 2020 analytical results for mine water (LW-001), and retort water (LW-Retort, LW-LM, and Evaporation Pond), are shown in Tables 9 and 10, respectively.
+LW-Retort represents samples collected at the Lower Bench Vault.
+The LW-LM site represents samples of the retort water at the Lower Manhole.
 The analytical results for samples collected during the reporting period do not indicate an improvement of retort water quality compared to past sampling events.